Search Jesus Caritas News & Archive

 Green speaks of the strength oaf life, of tenderness and hope despite everything.

 Jokete is so happy when her children come for the weekend.
 After a time in psychiatric hospital she drawas strength and life from being a mother.

 Saffron yellow expresses the bonds that unite us with our Muslim brothers and sisters, bonds of discrete friendshipwhich bring joy.

 The orange shades bring to mind the spiritual family of Brother Charles.We have prepared together several walking retreats with young adults who are searching to deepen their faith in daily life, drawing on the writings and charism of the of the Community of the Little sisters.

 The mosaiques also speak to us about our neighbourhood parties where everybody is invited to bring their colour (food, cakes, national dishes, games and jumble.)
 And then our community itself is a mosaique, a place of welcome, a place to taste and build up what we are called on to live together in community with our neighbours.

-There are four communities of the Little sisters in Belgium:
+There are five communities of the Little sisters in Belgium:

 To get to know us better:

 Inspired by Brother Charles...